• THE METAVERSE: All Around Us

 • Virtual tasting experiences will focus more on lore of the brand rather than the actual taste

-• Project to simulate taste - liquid in glass gets “programmed” to assume flavor
+• Project to simulate taste - liquid in glass gets “programmed” to deliver flavor

 • Twin bottles in metaverse are customized for individuals (NFT 1of1s)